David Ogilvy (businessman): Works

 While Ogilvy was most famous for building and establishing brands, he was primarily interested in direct marketing.
-He initially built his agency using a direct mail promotion.
+He initially built his agency through a direct-mail promotion.
 He ran direct response advertisements in major newspapers to generate leads.
 In a video titled, "We Sell or Else", he praised direct marketers and direct marketing while pillorying "general" or branding advertising, at one point saying that branding people "worship at the altar of creativity."